ryanhlewis/VoxelEarth/README.md

 ### Version & FAWE Compatibility

-VoxelEarth has two placement paths:
+Voxel Earth has two placement paths:

 1. **BlockPlacer (no FAWE)** — a direct placement path that can work on **1.7–1.20.4** in code, using a single `BlockPlacer.java` binding.
 2. **FAWE-powered placement** — uses FAWE’s async/world editing API for higher throughput on modern servers.